syncfusion-content/fileformat-docs/File-Formats/DocIO/Accepting-or-Rejecting-Track-Changes.md

 You can get the **revision information of track changes** in the Word document like author name, date, and type of revision.

-The following code example shows how to get the details about the revision information of track changes
+The following code example shows how to get the details about the revision information of track changes.

 {% tabs %}